 No thanks, Harry.
 Pessimism is just an emotional/intellectual state after all.
 It will pass.

 Gregory, if I may ask, what is it about our post-Trump reality that has caused your pessimism?

 Of course you may ask, Harry.
-I think it's the way Trump took on all our sins- not in a Jesus sort of way, where you die for everyone's sins- but in a self-referential sort of way, where you actually commit all the sins most people can't get away with, making fame and fortune for yourself and wreckage for everyone else.
+I think it's the way Trump took on all our sins- not in a Jesus sort of way, where you die for everyone's sins- but in a self-referential way, where you actually commit all the sins most people can't get away with, making fame and fortune for yourself and wreckage for everyone else.

-Do you dislike President Biden?
+Do you like President Biden?

 Agreed, but why can't you just celebrate this limited victory for what it is?

 Gregory ordered a root beer float, which struck me as somewhat optimistic.
 I got a Diet Dr. Pepper.
 I don't even want to think about what that meant.

 Gregory, what do you want Biden to do?